PioniaPHP-project/pionia-docs/content/docs/documentation/http/middleware.md

   noindex: false
 ---

-This guide is for DeskFlow developers who need **cross-cutting HTTP logic** — request IDs, security headers, or metrics — without duplicating code in every `*Action` method.
+This guide is for Pionia Shop developers who need **cross-cutting HTTP logic** — request IDs, security headers, or metrics — without duplicating code in every `*Action` method.

 ## What you will learn